drakokids/LastEngine/Engine3D/README.md

 ## The 3D Engine
 The most real possible 3D engine.

-Uses the last version of Ogre3D (OgreNext) engine.
+Here we will try different languages for the engine.

+For the GoLang Version, please follow this Project: https://github.com/drakokids/LastEngine-GoLang